tmartin14/ucc_migration_test/README.md

-#  STOP - This project has been put on hold pending an upcoming update to Splunk's Add-On Builder project.
-The AOB project will generate new versions of existing AOB TAs and this project should wait until that project completes in late Fall 2021.
-____
-If you still want to proceed and create a UCC-based version of an AOB TA this utility will work as is.

 # ucc Migration Test

 This file contains source for a Unix shell script to perform a migration of modular inputs from a Splunk Add-On Builder(AOB) generated source base into a new Splunk UCC-based Add-On (a.k.a.
 TA).
 Splunk Universal Configuration Console (UCC) format provides a consistent user interface across all Splunk Add-Ons.